There are presently no open calls for submissions.

 We seek essays on the personal experiences of people of color and interviews with interesting people of color.
 We seek critical analysis of art by people of color.
 We are especially interested in stories about and by educators of color, and the experience of teaching the works of people of color.

 Rigorous is edited by Rosalyn Spencer and Kenyatta JP Garcia.
-Its next issue will be released on or around October 20, 2018.
-We are accepting submissions for this issue through October 13, 2018.
+Its Fourth Anniversary Issue will be released around the end of January 2021.
+We are accepting submissions for this issue through January 5, 2021.
 If you’d like to submit, please do so through Submittable.
 If you are a white ally working on these issues, please consider our friends at Unlikely Stories and horse less press.

 All submissions are handled through Submittable.
 Please submit up to 10 files, with a maximum of 3000 words.